-The Company's ultimate parent undertaking is MRA UK Investments Limited, a Company registered in England and Wales, which prepares consolidated financial statements.
-As at 30 June 2021 the Company's ultimate controlling party was Mr M Adey.
+The Company's ultimate parent undertaking is MRA UK Investments Limited, a Company registered in England and Wales, which prepares consolidated financial statements and is the largest group into which the Company is consolidated.
+As at 30 June 2023 the Company's ultimate controlling party was Mr M Adey.